-If the Company makes a prepayment of the facility prior to May 12, 2022 (unless the repayment is made from a dividend received from Prime), a make whole premium is payable at LIBOR+6.5%.
+This loan carries interests of 1 month-Libor plus a margin of 6.5% in the first year, 7% in the second year and 7.5% in the third year.
+If the Company makes a prepayment of the facility prior to May 12, 2022 (unless the repayment is made from a dividend received from Prime), a make whole premium on the amount prepaid is payable at LIBOR+6.5%.
 The security provided on the loan is similar to the Term Loan.
 The loan is subject to financial and liquidity covenants.

 The loan repayments are calculated to be protective of the Company's liquidity position and repayments under the loan are made in the month a dividend is received from Prime.
-The loan principal will be repaid by the lesser of 90% of the dividends received from Prime (less interest due for the month in which the dividend was received), and of an amount that ensures the Company hold a minimum projected consolidated cash balance in the six months following the repayment.
-Any amounts of the Corporate Facility available after the repayment of the existing Term Loan and the potential exercise of the uncommitted accordion would be used for general corporate purposes.
+The loan principal will be repaid by 100% of the dividends received from Prime, and of an amount that ensures the Company hold a minimum projected consolidated cash balance in the six months following the repayment.
+Any amounts of the Corporate Facility available after the repayment of the existing Term Loan would be used for general corporate purposes.

 Regarding the South Lokichar Basin development, the Company will continue to minimize capital investment until a field development and financial plan is approved.
-The Company's current working capital position may not provide it with sufficient capital resources to complete development activities being considered in the South Lokichar Basin (Kenya).
+The Company's current working capital position may not provide it with sufficient capital resources to complete development activities being considered in the South Lokichar Basin (Kenya) or to settle its ongoing tax disputes with the KRA.